 Figure 1: Solder mask and paste mask on a PCB

-If you’ve ever seen a PCB, you’re undoubtedly familiar with their predominantly green coloring.
+If you’ve ever seen a PCB, you’re undoubtedly familiar with its predominantly green coloring.
 This thin green protective coat on the top and bottom surfaces of a board is the solder mask.
 Despite their importance, solder masks aren’t a critical necessity for all PCBs.

 Paste mask, on the other hand, is a material that is applied to the areas that have been left uncovered by the solder mask to assist in the soldering process.

-The solder paste’s adhesive properties enable it to stick a component in place, after which the board is heated, melting the mask and creating both an electrical as well as a mechanical bond between the component and the surface.
+The solder paste’s adhesive properties enable it to stick a component in place, after which the board is heated, melting the mask and creating both an electrical as well as a mechanical bond between the part and the surface.

 So, while solder mask is used, during manufacturing, to prevent the oxidation of copper traces and the formation of solder bridges, paste mask is applied, during assembly, onto the points where component pins make contact with the PCB to facilitate a firm, reliable bond between them.